 The Art of Happiness by His Holiness the Dalai Lama.
 Simple steps but, so hard.
 Yet when we let go – truly, surrender to the moment, compassion and love, the feelings are such sweet joy.

 3. What feeds my soul:

-Loved ones, sunlight, travel, art in any form, looking out at the water whether it’s a lake, river or ocean, connection, imagination and possibility.
+Engaging with loved ones, sunlight, travel, entertaining in my home, art in any form, looking out at the water whether it’s a lake, river or ocean, connection, imagination and possibility.

 4. Favorite guilty pleasure:

 Banya 5, vegan peanut butter chocolate chip cookies from PCC and admittedly, the Real Housewives of Beverly Hills or New York.

 The young at heart, my yoga teachers including newly found Molly Lannon Kenny of The Samarya Center, celeb-yogis like Seane Corn and Janet Stone for their voices and messages, children and anyone who volunteers influences me.
 Our existence is about connection and service to one another.
 I strive to teach a practice that allows students to find their most loving selves both on and off the mat.